-On the 13 October 1970, eighteen gay men and one gay woman met in a basement room at the London School of Economics (LSE).
+On 13 October 1970, 18 gay men and one gay woman met in a basement room at the London School of Economics (LSE).
 Two men, Aubrey Walter and Bob Mellors, had called the meeting after meeting in New York, where they had both gone to witness the movement of the Gay Liberation Front (GLF).

 Campaigning for the decriminalisation of homosexuality had begun in the UK in 1958